kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 Since version 1.28, Kubernetes has offered [native sidecar containers](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/) functionality to address such problems.
 If an init container has **restartPolicy** set to `Always`, Kubernetes considers it a native sidecar and treats it differently.
 Istio uses native sidecars introduced by Kubernetes for `istio-proxy` sidecars.
 See [Kubernetes Native Sidecars in Istio](https://istio.io/latest/blog/2023/native-sidecars/).

+## Default Istio Proxy Sidecar Type

+The Istio module configures the default type of the `istio-proxy` sidecar container, which is injected into all Pods that allow for Istio sidecar proxy injection.
+However, you can override this default setting for a specific Pod, allowing it to use another type of sidecar container regardless of the Istio module’s default configuration.
+The default `istio-proxy` sidecar type varies depending on the particular Istio module and Istio version:
+- Istio module up to 1.20 - native sidecars are disabled by default
+- Istio module 1.21 with Istio 1.27 - native sidecars are disabled by default
+- Istio module 1.22 with Istio 1.27 - native sidecars are enabled by default, unless you set **compatibilityMode** in the Istio CR to `true`
+- Istio module 1.23 or any later version with Istio 1.28 - native sidecars are enabled by default

 ## Configuring the Type of Istio Sidecar Proxy for a Particular Workload

 You can configure the sidecar type explicitly for a particular workload.